GabrieleNunez/request-group/readme.md

 // the queue interval is given in millseconds since we use setTimeout const requestQueueInterval: number = 2500;

-// create a new request manager with a page engine type of string
+// create a new Request Group with a page engine type of string
 // the page engine is simply the output of the Request.
 This could be a class or a primitive.
-// For example if we are using Cheerio this **should** be RequestManager<CheerioStatic>
+// For example if we are using Cheerio this **should** be RequestGroup<CheerioStatic>
-// If we are using puppeteer this **should** be RequestManager<puppeteer.Page>
+// If we are using puppeteer this **should** be RequestGroup<puppeteer.Page>
-let foo:RequestManager<string> = new RequestManager<string>(requestQueueSize, requestQueueInterval);
+let foo:RequestGroup<string> = new RequestGroup<string>(requestQueueSize, requestQueueInterval);

-// OR you can also create a request manager by using request.createManager(...) like so let webRequest: WebRequest = new WebRequest('https://github.com/GabrieleNunez/request-manager');
+// OR you can also create a Request Group by using request.createManager(...) like so let webRequest: WebRequest = new WebRequest('https://github.com/GabrieleNunez/request-group');
 let bar = webRequest.createManager(requestQueueSize, requestQueueInterval);

-// both ways will work just fine and give you a request manager
+// both ways will work just fine and give you a Request Group
-// after you create your request manager just  queue up the request foo.queue(webRequest);
+// after you create your Request Group just  queue up the request foo.queue(webRequest);

 // when you are ready to run the queue